 One advantage to buying internationally from the States is that you don’t need to pay any US sales tax and many prices don’t include it.
 But keen not to miss out on any of those dollars, the Australian Government may actually slug you for GST on the local-end instead.

-Right now, international purchases under $1,000 are GST free, but from 1 July 2017 GST will be applicable on all imports – no matter the price.
+International purchases under $1,000 used to be GST free, but from 1 July 2017 GST became applicable on all imports – no matter the price.

 If a purchase goes over the threshold, you pay 10% of the value of the goods + 10% of the international (but not domestic) shipping charges.
 While some items can certainly end up undeclared or have the incorrect values, customs does its best to check shipments and enforce the tax.